linkedin/data-integration-library/docs/parameters/ms.source.files.pattern.md

 `ms.source.files.pattern` specifies a pattern to filter files from S3 and SFTP sources.

+`ms.source.files.pattern` meant to provide advanced filtering that SFTP or S3 "list" command cannot do by using its own patterns.

 ### Statement of Direction

 Source file patterns will be moved to [ms.source.uri](ms.source.uri.md),